Deccan College to host three-day webinar on ‘Molluscs and Ancient Human Societies’

 The webinar titled ‘Molluscs and Ancient Human Societies’ and the meeting of the Archaeomalacology Working Group (AMWG) will be held during September 28 – 30.

 Molluscs were commonly used as a dietary source at many ancient settlements, including thr Indus Valley Civilization.
-Their shells were also used for making a wide range of objects and ornaments.
+Their shells were also used to make a wide range of objects and ornaments.

 As these shells are abundantly found at many archaeological sites, archaeologists made extensive use as potential tools for studying paleo-subsistence, paleo-economy, socio religious significance, paleoclimate and environment.